sagesharp/coc-handbook/response/intial_writeup.md

 * describe any planned actions taken:
     - if you decide to speak with involved sides, document who will meet and talk to them,
-    - write down reactions of the involved sides on your Code of Conduct process - does the offender feels sorry?
+    - write down reactions of the involved sides on your Code of Conduct process - does the reported person feels sorry?
 Or do they cause further problems?
     - document if you send any e-mails or ask any third parties for input and why,
 * describe any decisions about further actions:
     - does the situation will be reported to anyone?
     - does the conference organizers or Code of Conduct team need to do anything?
-* if the offender is causing problems during the Code of Conduct process make sure to document it too.
+* if the reported person is causing problems during the Code of Conduct process make sure to document it too.
 Copy e-mails or make screenshots whenever applicable.

 ## Example report